 The Childhood Disability Prevention Research Program aims to combine genomic and basic science techniques with clinical medicine to minimise the impacts of childhood disabilities, to address the unmet need for more personalised treatments and interventions for neurocognitive disorders.

 - Led by Ms Karen Glover

-The Aboriginal Families Health Research Partnership aims to conduct community-driven research and translation into culturally respectful and ongoing improvements for health and well-being of Aboriginal children, their parents and carers and the services providing care.
+The Aboriginal Communities and Families Research Alliance aims to conduct community-driven research and translation into culturally respectful and ongoing improvements for health and well-being of Aboriginal children, their parents and carers and the services providing care.